Is "That" Capitalized in a Title?

-Discover the nuts and bolts of title capitalization with a deep dive into the tiny but mighty word ‘that.’
+Discover the nuts and bolts of title capitalization with a deep look at the tiny but mighty word 'that.'
 You might wonder whether this common conjunction deserves a capital letter when it sits in a headline.
 Should it stand tall or blend into the background?
 Different style guides like Chicago, MLA, APA, and AP have their own rules, sparking a great deal of confusion.
 Let this be your guide to mastering the art of proper title formatting, ensuring your writing looks polished and professional.

 When crafting titles, you're likely to encounter words like that.
 It's a common conundrum: Should you capitalize these small words or not?
 The answer depends on the style guide you follow.